-Cardiopulmonary rehabilitation at Brookings Health System is a medically supervised program designed to help patients return to an active, healthy lifestyle following a cardiac dysfunction, such as a heart attack or heart surgery.
-Our program uses a multi-disciplinary approach that focuses on exercise, education and behavior modification.
+Cardiopulmonary rehabilitation is a medically supervised program designed to help patients return to an active, healthy lifestyle following a cardiac dysfunction, such as a heart attack or heart surgery.
+It also may benefit patients who are diagnosed with pulmonary conditions such as chronic obstructive pulmonary disease (COPD).
+Our program uses a multi-disciplinary approach that focuses on exercise, education and behavior modification to improve cardiovascular health.

 - Phase 1: an inpatient program during your initial hospital stay that assesses your limitations

-- Phase 3 and 4: maintenance program at SDSU with less monitoring that teaches you how to exercise on your own and reinforces healthy lifestyle changes after rehabilitation ends.
+- Phase 4: maintenance program at the Fishback Indoor Training (FIT) Facility with less monitoring that teaches you how to exercise on your own and reinforces healthy lifestyle changes after rehabilitation ends.

-Watch Flandreau electrical engineer Ted Smith talk about the cardiac care he received after an open heart surgery.
+Retired RN Sue Karolczak explains how cardiopulmonary rehabilitation helped her recovery from COVID-19.
+Then watch Flandreau electrical engineer Ted Smith talk about the cardiopulmonary rehab care he received after an open heart surgery.

 Brookings Health System’s cardiopulmonary program includes: